CTPUG/wafer/README.rst

 1. ``pip install -r requirements.txt`` should install all the required python and django dependencies.

-   If you're using Django 1.8 or 1.9, you will need to downgrade djangorestframework to the 3.6 series, since djangorestframework 3.7 does not support those versions.

 2. Wafer uses npm to manage front-end dependencies